What is MIDI? The Ultimate Guide

-For exmaple: The virtual piano synth that you see below could be placed on top of that MIDI track, and those chords sounds would be generated digitally to sound like a piano!
+For example: The virtual piano synth that you see below could be placed on top of that MIDI track, and those chord sounds would be generated digitally to sound like a piano!

 The keyboard that you see below could be connected to your computer via a USB cable (we’ll talk more about cables later).

 This is known as a MIDI keyboard.
 It does not generate any internal sounds at all.
 You can’t hook this up to an amplifier because nothing would come out of it!